Flagship · 01 · 2025 — in production

 • Natural-language event parser — takes a free-form description ("baptism for my niece, April 20th, 11am, orthodox at St. Nicholas, lunch after at Grandma's") and extracts structured fields: event type, date, time, location, host, dress code, gift preferences.

-• AI text generation — produces invitation copy in the appropriate tone (formal, casual, playful, elegant) based on the event, with bilingual parity across all three supported languages.
+• AI text generation — produces invitation copy in the appropriate tone (formal, casual, playful, elegant) based on the event, to the same standard across all three supported languages.

 • AI image generation — produces the artwork, matched to the event mood and the text.
-Not stock templates — generated specifically for that event.
+Not stock templates — artwork generated for that event's details and preferences.

-• Card builder — assembles the generated text + imagery into a shareable invitation with clean typography, auto-layout, and quality suitable for print or digital.
+• Card builder — assembles the generated text and imagery into a shareable invitation with clean typography, automatic layout, and quality that holds up in print as well as on screen.

 • RSVP system — recipients respond via a dedicated link.
-Host sees a live dashboard.
+The host sees a live dashboard.

-• Event calendar — hosts see all upcoming events with countdown timers, status at a glance, quick share access.
+• Event calendar — hosts see all upcoming events with countdown timers, status at a glance, and quick access to sharing.

-• Authentication — accounts to manage events, save drafts, track RSVPs over time.
+• Authentication — accounts to manage events, save drafts, and track responses over time.

 02 · The RSVP dashboard